gprMax/gprMax/docs/source/examples_simple_2D.rst

     #waveform: ricker 1 1.5e9 my_ricker
     #hertzian_dipole: z 0.100 0.170 0 my_ricker

-The Ricker waveform is created with the ``#waveform`` command, specifying an amplitude of one, centre frequency of 1.5 GHz and picking an arbitrary identifier of ``my_ricker``.
+The Ricker waveform is created with the ``#waveform`` command, specifying an amplitude of one, centre frequency of 1.5 GHz, and picking an arbitrary identifier of ``my_ricker``.
 The Hertzian dipole source is created using the ``#hertzian_dipole`` command, specifying a z direction polarisation (perpendicular to the survey direction if a B-scan were being created), location on the surface of the slab, and using the Ricker waveform already created.

 Calculate a spatial resolution and domain size
 ----------------------------------------------